polito-WA1-2025-exam/labs-french-team/README.md

 Continent: Europe, Asia, Africa, Oceania, North America, South America, Antartica

-Political orientation: authoritarianism, communism, conservatism, liberalism, ... https://en.wikipedia.org/wiki/List_of_political_ideologies
+Political orientation: authoritarianism, communism, conservatism, democracy, fascism, liberalism, libertarianism, nationalism, populism, social democracy, socialism https://en.wikipedia.org/wiki/List_of_political_ideologies

 War during active years: yes or no

 Politician career: yes or no (if they had another job before becoming leader)

-Multiple times in power: yes or no
+Multiple times in power: yes or no (like multiple mandates if applicable)

 Children: yes or no